 - Load it with greens.
 Start off with 1 cup of leafy greens and then keep increasing it.
 You can probably add in 2 cups without much difference in taste.

 - Add a banana.
-If you’d like to make your smoothie creamier you can toss in a fresh or frozen banana.
+If you’d like to make your smoothie creamier, you can toss in a fresh or frozen banana.

 More Frozen Fruit Smoothies

-Pineapple Green Spinach Smoothie Recipe
+Spinach Fruit Smoothie Recipe

 Ingredients